Manojpckumar/nodejs-api-jwt/README.md

-# Node JS Crud API
+# Node JS Crud API with JWT authentication

-Node JS api with Express for CRUD operation on mysql database.
+Node JS api with JWT authentication , Express for CRUD operation on mysql database.

 ## To Run install npm for node_modules